Variance of dust temperature and spectral index in Planck polarization data using spin-moment expansion: Discussion

-In the frame of our hypothesis \ref{HM6}, we also ignore any component other than dust, CMB, and \Planck\ noise and systematics.
+Within the framework of our hypothesis \ref{HM6}, we also ignore any component other than dust, the CMB, and \Planck\ noise and systematics.
 The removal of synchrotron polarized emission from the 143 and 100\GHz\ maps (see Sect.~\ref{subsec-Planck_data}) may have left some residuals.
-There is also an important component that is not included in the simulations, as it is difficult to model: the possible leakage of CO line emission into polarized Stokes maps $Q$ and $U$ in the 100 and 217\GHz\ channels.
-In the Galactic plane, CO emission comes from various regions of the Galaxy, with distinct radial velocities and therefore distinct CO line emission frequencies.
-Each \Planck\ HFI bolometer that measures the linear polarization having its own spectral transfer efficiency, a leakage from intensity to polarization will be observed.
-This artificial polarization, absent of the 143\GHz\ channel, participates to the observed decorrelation of polarization angles, as well as to the distortion of the spectral dependence of their covariances presented in Fig.~\ref{fig:varbT}.
+There is also a significant component that is not included in the simulations, as it is difficult to model: the possible leakage of CO line emission into polarized Stokes maps $Q$ and $U$, in the 100 and 217\GHz\ channels.
+In the Galactic plane, CO emission arises from various regions of the Galaxy, with distinct radial velocities and therefore distinct CO line emission frequencies.
+Because each \Planck\ HFI bolometer that measures linear polarization has its own spectral transfer efficiency, a leakage from intensity to polarization is observed.
+This artificial polarization, absent from the 143\GHz\ channel, contributes to the observed decorrelation of polarization angles, as well as to the distortion in the spectral dependence of their covariances shown in Fig.~\ref{fig:varbT}.
 It can also affect the spectral dependence of the mean SED (Fig.~\ref{fig:meanSED}).
-Finally, CO molecules may also have an unexpected effect on the measure of dust polarization by \Planck.
-Anisotropic resonant scattering of background dust polarized emission by foreground aligned CO molecules \citep{Houde2013a,Houde2013b} can produce a rotation of the polarization of the dust signal, which might affect the correlation of angles in the 217 and 100\GHz\ channels, keeping the 143\GHz\ uncontaminated channel intact.
+Finally, CO molecules may also have an unexpected effect on the measurement of dust polarization by \Planck.
+Anisotropic resonant scattering of background dust polarized emission by foreground aligned CO molecules \citep{Houde2013a,Houde2013b} can induce a rotation of the dust polarization signal, potentially affecting the correlation of angles in the 217 and 100\GHz\ channels, while leaving the 143\GHz\ channel uncontaminated.